hxmelab/node-red-contrib-bosch-shc/README.md

 ## Device Node

 There are two ways to receive data from the SHC, either by [long polling](#long-polling) or by a [request](#requesting).
 Please note that you should always prefer the long polling mechanism to receive data from the SHC rather than requesting it.
-However, sometimes it is useful to request a state at a specific time, but you should not do this too often in a short time period, as described [here](https://github.com/BoschSmartHome/bosch-shc-api-docs#limit-the-number-of-requests-in-a-given-time-period).
+However, sometimes it is useful to request a state at a specific time, but you should not do this too often in a short time period, as described [here](https://github.com/BoschSmartHome/bosch-shc-api-docs/tree/master/best_practice#limit-the-number-of-requests-in-a-given-time-period).

 ### Long Polling

 By default events are received via **long polling** from the SHC as soon as any state of a service changes.
 Each device has several services.
-A device node sends either [all related services of a device](#get-all-services-of-a-device), [a specific service](#get-a-specific-service-of-a-device) or a [single state](#get-a-state).
+A device node sends either the meta data of a device, [all related services of a device](#get-all-services-of-a-device), [a specific service](#get-a-specific-service-of-a-device) or a [single state](#get-a-state).

 ![Device node](docs/device_node.png)

 ### Requesting

 To request a device any **msg** can be used, if the **msg.payload** does not match the values to [set a state](#set-a-state).
-The device node overwrites **msg.topic** and **msg.payload** with the state, service, or all services as array, as configured in the device node configuration page.
+The device node overwrites **msg.topic** and **msg.payload** with the selected information as configured in the device node configuration page.

 ![Request a device](docs/device_node_request.png)